Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 harassment

-Prohibits a pattern of conduct that causes another to believe they will be harmed.
-Drone-based surveillance can supply the required pattern-of-conduct element.
+Prohibits pattern of conduct that causes the victim to believe the offender will cause physical harm.
+Drone-based surveillance can supply the pattern-of-conduct element and result in stalking prosecution.

 View source